tdandino1005/Dandino-code-quiz/README.md

 WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over
-THEN I can save my initials and my score
+THEN I can save my initials and score
 ```

 ## Design Notes